zunes/Zune-Research/docs/OpenZDK Setup.md

 ## Installing prerequisites
 1. Install ``Visual Studio 2008`` Professional or better

-	Make sure to select  ``Smart Device Programmability`` when installing
+	Make sure to select  ``Smart Device Programmability`` when installing.
+This is only available in the Pro versions of Visual studio.

 3. (Optional) Install ``Visual Studio 2008 SP1``
 2. Install ``XNA Game Studio 3.1`` (``XNAGS31_setup.exe``)